Tom Johnson (tackle, born 1931)

 Thomas Johnson (January 19, 1931 – May 15, 1991) was an American football player.
 He played at the defensive and offensive tackle positions for the University of Michigan from 1948 to 1951.
 He was selected as the most valuable defensive tackle in the Big Ten Conference in 1950 and as a first-team All-American at the same position in 1951.
 He was selected in the 6th round of the 1952 NFL draft and became the second African-American to play for the Green Bay Packers in the National Football League (NFL).

-Early years
+Early life

 Johnson was born in Chicago in 1931 and raised in Muskegon Heights, Michigan.
 He attended Muskegon Heights High School where he played football under legendary high school football coach Oscar "Okie" Johnson.
 He also played center for the Muskegon Heights basketball team.

 University of Michigan

 In 1948, Johnson enrolled at the University of Michigan where he helped work his way through college by washing dishes.
 He competed in both football and track and field.
 Johnson was 6 feet, 2 inches tall, and weighed 220 pounds as a football player for the Wolverines.
 Johnson was a starter at the tackle position for Bennie Oosterbaan's 1949, 1950 and 1951 Michigan Wolverines football teams.
 As a sophomore in 1949, Johnson started three games at left tackle, sharing the position with College Football Hall of Fame inductee Alvin Wistert.